lisuxia1992/n-wax/README.md

 The MIT License
 ---------------
-Wax_Arm64 is Copyright (C) 2015 Felipe Cavalcanti See the file LICENSE for information of licensing and distribution.
+n-wax is Copyright (C) 2015 Felipe Cavalcanti See the file LICENSE for information of licensing and distribution.

 The MIT License
 ---------------